How To Become A Committee

 meetings, usually zoom.
 (Although many GOP Wards do not hold monthly

-meetings, you can always join our
+meetings... in violation of their bylaws).
+Or you can always join our

 MEETUP

-and attend our monthly meetings!)
+and attend our monthly zoom and in-person meetings!

-more politically engaged by working on
+- Or get politically engaged by working

 Philadelphia is divided into 66